 The CVE, short for common vulnerabilities and exposures, is a directory of publicly disclosed cybersecurity vulnerabilities that you can freely search, use, and incorporate into products and services.
 Each vulnerability is referenced by a CVE ID to easily identify them.
 You can request to have CVE IDs associated with your program’s vulnerabilities, through which a CVE Assignment Authority (CNA) will then assign you a valid CVE ID and help you disclose the vulnerability.

-- Click Request a CVE ID.
+- Click Need a CVE? to request a CVE ID.

 - Fill out these fields:

 |Report ID||(Optional) The ID number of the report.|